Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.

 This one really couldn’t be any easier!
 Spray oil around the slow cooker pot, throw ALL of your ingredients, minus the spinach, in the pot.
 Then place the spinach in the top of the pot, put the lid on and let it cook.
 It will take around 4-5 hours on high or 6-8 hours on low.
 Personally I use frozen chicken breast, for convenience.
 Also I have been using frozen chopped onion recently after we grew a huge crop.
 I don’t normally use oil in the slow cooker.
 As it takes a while for the spinach to wilt the oil prevents it sticking.

 As you can see there is quite a lot of sauce to this curry.
 If you are not a fan of so much sauce you can add 1 tablespoon of cornflour.
 Mix this in 3 tablespoons of cold water.
 Then add it to the slow cooker 30 minutes before serving.
 We love the sauce personally.
 When I cooked this again this week instead of using rice we actually had it with delicious Airfryer roast potatoes.
-These were perfect for soaking up the lovely flavours of the sauce.
+These were perfect for soaking up the lovely flavours of the sauce from this chicken saag slow cooker recipe.